UoB-COMSM0166/2025-group-17/README.md

 We used Jest to develop white-box unit tests for validating internal logic of important modules such as `Player`, `CollisionDetector`, and time tracking functionality.
 1. Player Class Tests*
 File: `tests/layer.test.js`
-·HP Initialization: Ensures that a new `Player` instance starts with default HP, critical for combat logic.
+    - HP Initialization: Ensures that a new `Player` instance starts with default HP, critical for combat logic.
-·Shooting: Tests whether shooting adds a bullet with the correct direction and plays sound effects.
+    - Shooting: Tests whether shooting adds a bullet with the correct direction and plays sound effects.
 This ensures responsive combat experience.
-·HP Updates: Includes scenarios for taking damage without death and handling HP reduction to zero, ensuring death-related logic functions correctly.
+    - HP Updates: Includes scenarios for taking damage without death and handling HP reduction to zero, ensuring death-related logic functions correctly.
-·Position Updates: Verifies if player movement via velocity is reflected in position, and if `revertPosition()` resets it properly.
+    - Position Updates: Verifies if player movement via velocity is reflected in position, and if `revertPosition()` resets it properly.
 This guards against invalid movement errors.
 2. Collision Detection Tests*
 File: `tests/collisionDetector.test.js`
-·Out-of-Bounds Bullet Removal: Confirms that bullets leaving the screen are removed.
+    - Out-of-Bounds Bullet Removal: Confirms that bullets leaving the screen are removed.
 This prevents unnecessary memory usage and UI clutter.
-·Valid Bullet Retention: Ensures that valid bullets remain active in gameplay, supporting uninterrupted user action.
+    - Valid Bullet Retention: Ensures that valid bullets remain active in gameplay, supporting uninterrupted user action.
 These tests indirectly verify internal logic like `isBulletHitWall() `and correct management of game objects.
 3. Time Tracking Tests*
 File: `tests/time.test.js`
-·Start Time Accuracy: Verifies correct timestamp capture when the game starts.
+    - Start Time Accuracy: Verifies correct timestamp capture when the game starts.
-·Elapsed Time: Confirms that time is accurately computed during gameplay.
+    - Elapsed Time: Confirms that time is accurately computed during gameplay.
-·End Message Format: Ensures that completion messages display correctly formatted time (mm:ss), improving end-user feedback and polish.
+    - End Message Format: Ensures that completion messages display correctly formatted time (mm:ss), improving end-user feedback and polish.
 These tests guarantee that players receive meaningful feedback about how long it took to finish the game, adding an important competitive and motivational layer.

 Through white-box testing, we covered major user interactions, game logic integrity, and data tracking.
 Our combination of test types enabled us to verify the system both externally and internally.
 Testing was not a final step, but a continuous part of the development cycle.